 Research Summary

-I am an Associate Professor, with a PhD in Geography, and a faculty affiliate with the Global Change and Sustainability Center.
-My research draws on political ecology, environmental governance, resource geography, and science and technology studies to examine diverse human-environment topics.
+I am an Associate Professor in the Department of Geography and have a joint position with Environmental and Sustainability Studies.
+I am also a faculty affiliate with the Global Change and Sustainability Center.
+My research draws on political ecology, environmental governance, resource geography, and landscape change science to examine diverse human-environment topics.
 I employ a variety of mixed-methods, including field measurements, spatial analysis, interviews, and content analysis.

 Education